Srippo/Gabinet-api/README.md

 ### **DELETE** `/wizyty/:wizytaId`

-Logged in user with any role may delete visits by the visit id.
+Logged in user with any role may delete visits from the database.

 ### Expected Query